paragparalikar/study/stocks/wyckoff.md

  1. Break of latest intermediate downtrend
  2. Break of current short term accumulation/consolidation Break of downtrend of second leg of short term double bottom

+ ## Practical checklist for short term trading
+ 1. Positive momentum delta
+ 2. Downtrend has been broken
+ 3. Volatility is decreased
+ 4. Spring/Test has occured